Jennifer Chen, Ed.D.

 Biography

-Dr. Chen has served in various leadership positions, including as the former president of the New Jersey Association of Early Childhood Teacher Educators (NJAECTE), the former co-president of the NJAECTE, and a former board director of the New Jersey Chapter of the Fulbright Association.
+Dr. Chen has held several prominent leadership roles, including Chair of the Department of Early Childhood Education, President and Co-President (at different times) of the New Jersey Association of Early Childhood Teacher Educators (NJAECTE), and Board Director of the New Jersey Chapter of the Fulbright Association.
+She is also an award-winning researcher, distinguished scholar and college professor, and a dedicated research mentor.

 Most Recent Publications